smogon/pokemon-showdown/protocol-doc.md

 `|start`

 > Indicates that the game has started.
-If the tier uses a teampreview,
-> this message cannot

 **Pokemon Actions**